saurav6422/Chat-with-data/README.md

 - `app.py`: The main script containing the Streamlit application.
 - `requirements.txt`: A file listing the required Python packages.
+- `requirements.txt`: A file listing the required Python packages.
+- `model_3` : Trained model.
+- `tokenizer_3` : Tokens.
+- `assets` : assets for the website.
+- `dataset` : contains the queries.csv used as label loader

 ## Example Queries